 So the first step to rising above the competition is to understand who are your competitors.

 Every other freelance developer isn’t a competition.
-Even those that work in the same technology even aren’t the competition.
-Only those who are working in the same technology and provide a similar pricing are your competitors.
+Even those that work in the same technology also aren’t the competition.
+Only those who are working in the same technology and provide similar pricing are your competitors.

 So one has to identify who is your real competitor.